hrokr/Heartbeat/README.md

 ![psd_actual](images/psd_actual.png)

 I'd like to say from here is was models and great results.
 But it wasn't.
-And maybe you're thinking you might like to take a shot it.
+And maybe you're thinking you might like to take a shot at it.

 ### Don't expect Google to be of much help.
 It was overrun by wingnuts